 Failed herniated disc surgery syndrome is rampant and leads to a progressive downward spiral of disability and pain, often without any solution possible.

-Specific Risks of Herniated Disc Surgery
+Specific Risks of Spinal Disc Surgery

 Among the many procedures used to enact herniated disc relief, some maintain particular risks and may cause case-specific complications, including: